Building a fence

 - Fees (see current fee schedules)

 Did you know?

 - To construct a fence higher than what the regulations allow, you must apply for a development permit for the fence.

 - A building permit is not required for a fence, except where it is necessary for an outdoor swimming pool.

 - The fences in your subdivision may have a unique colour scheme or style.
 Contact the developer of your area to determine the colour and construction requirements for the maintenance and replacement of fences that face roads, parks, and public areas.
-You may alternatively take a paint chip or piece of your fence board into any paint store & ask them to do a color match.
+You may alternatively take a paint chip or piece of your fence board into any paint store and ask them to do a colour match.
 Also, you can check your certificate of title.
 Most developers register caveats or restrictive covenants on property to maintain fencing requirements along with other architectural controls.

 - The location of a fence between two properties is decided by yourself and your neighbour.